datawookie/urlshorteneR/README.md

 The [longurl](https://cran.r-project.org/web/packages/longurl/) package will expand URLs from a range of URL shortening services.
 There is a surprisingly large number of these services (check out the [list](http://api.longurl.org/v2/services)).
 I tried this package and it does a great job of expanding shortened URLs.
 It does not provide a shortening service though or access to analytics.

+Changes Required
+---

+1. Move code from `test-script.R` into tests.

 Installation
 ---